 Because the State Board meets four times a year, members accomplish their work through active participation in a committee structure comprised of a standing executive committee, special committees, and ad hoc committees.
 Special committees are appointed by the State Board chair to carry out specified tasks; ad hoc committees are informal workgroups.
-With the current exception of the Green Collar Jobs Council, special committees and ad hoc committees may include members from stakeholder groups outside the State Board.
+With the current exception of the Green Collar Jobs Council, special committees and ad hoc committees are: may include members from stakeholder groups outside the State Board.
 The committees are:

 - Executive Committee: The Executive Committee is a standing committee.
 It consists of a small number of State Board members evenly divided among business, labor, and government.
 It acts as a high-level strategic planning and jobs advisor to the Secretary of the LWDA and to the Governor.
 The Executive Committee provides the additional flexibility needed to meet more frequently, respond in a timely way to important issues, coordinate the work of special and ad hoc committees, and develop agendas and recommendations for State Board meetings. - WIOA Implementation Workgroup: The State Board approved the creation of the WIOA Implementation Work Group in September 2014.
-Over the course of twenty-four months, this work group will ensure that California's implementation of the new law reflects state strategies and aligns resources accordingly.
-The group's work includes developing WIOA performance measures and multi-agency metrics, developing policy, catalyzing systems alignment and regional collaboration, and determining any needed governance changes. - Increasing Skills and Credential Attainment Work Group: The State Board approved the creation of the Increasing Skills and Credential Attainment Work Group in September 2014.
-This work group will develop a framework for the identification and prioritization of industry-valued credentials that benchmark skills and competencies for job-seekers and employers, supporting improved skill delivery and the regional calibration of labor market supply and demand.
-The Increasing Skills and Credential Attainment Work Group will support and catalyze experimentation, statewide workforce goals and large scale change. - Health Workforce Development Council (HWDC): The HWDC special committee was established in response to the federal Affordable Care Act to understand and respond to changing healthcare workforce requirements.
-The HWDC consists of a broad partnership of industry representatives, education, economic development, elected officials, the public workforce system, labor, philanthropic organizations, community-based organizations, health professional and advocacy organizations.

-- Green Collar Jobs Council: The Green Collar Jobs Council (GCJC) is a permanent special committee enacted by the Green Collar Jobs Act of 2008 (UI Code Section 15002).
-Under the purview of the State Board, the GCJC is charged with developing and updating a "strategic initiative" framework to address emerging skills demands due to expanded use of renewable energy sources and energy efficiency to meet state policy goals. - Advanced Manufacturing Workforce Development Council: The State Board established a special committee on advanced manufacturing to identify statewide education and training issues and opportunities in manufacturing; support regions in providing a skilled manufacturing labor force; identify national skills standards; and encourage regional industry sector partnerships.
+Over the course of twenty-four months, this work group worked to ensure that California's implementation of the new law reflects state strategies and aligns resources accordingly.
+The group's work includes developing WIOA performance measures and multi-agency metrics, developing policy, catalyzing systems alignment and regional collaboration, and determining any needed governance changes. - Green Collar Jobs Council: The Green Collar Jobs Council (GCJC) is a permanent special committee enacted by the Green Collar Jobs Act of 2008 (UI Code Section 15002).
+Under the purview of the State Board, the GCJC is charged with developing and updating a "strategic initiative" framework to address emerging skills demands due to expanded use of renewable energy sources and energy efficiency to meet state policy goals.